spiral-project/daybed/docs/source/permissions.rst

     }

-If the *administration* wants to share her privileges with other, she can either :
+If the *administrator* wants to share her privileges with other, she can either:

 * share her :term:`token` ;
 * create a new token, assign permissions to its *key id*, and share the new token.